giampierod/GPD/Readme.md

 ###Pre-Requisites

 To install GPD, you first need to install Sublime Text 2.
-Go to the following linke to download, http://www.sublimetext.com/.
+Go to the following link to download, http://www.sublimetext.com/.
 This a great application for editing text and supports Linux, Mac, and Windows equally well.

 If you are using the git install method, then you are going to the need the git client.
 You can go to the following link to find out more, http://git-scm.com/downloads.